 On August 13, 2018, the Company completed a rights offering pursuant to an effective registration statement.
-Pursuant to the rights offering, the Company sold an aggregate of 11,587 units consisting of an aggregate of 11,587 shares of Series A Convertible Preferred Stock and 2,549,140 warrants, with each warrant exercisable for one share of its common stock at an exercise price of \$4.53 per share, resulting in net proceeds to the Company of approximately \$10.1 million, after deducting expenses relating to the Rights Offering, including dealer-manager fees and expenses, and excluding any proceeds received upon exercise of any warrants.
+Pursuant to the rights offering, the Company sold an aggregate of 11,587 units consisting of an aggregate of 11,587 shares of Series A Preferred Stock convertible into 471,393 shares of its common stock and 2,549,140 warrants, with each warrant exercisable for one share of its common stock at an exercise price of \$4.53 per share, resulting in net proceeds to the Company of approximately \$10.1 million, after deducting expenses relating to the rights offering, including dealer-manager fees and expenses, and excluding any proceeds received upon exercise of any warrants.

-On September 20, 2018, the Company completed an offering of 642,438 shares of the Company's common stock and pre-funded warrants to purchase up to an aggregate of 120,000 shares of its common stock.
-The shares were sold at a purchase price of \$3.285 per share and the pre-funded warrants were sold at a purchase price of \$3.275 per pre-funded warrant which represents the per share purchase price for the shares less the \$0.01 per share exercise price for each such pre-funded warrant.
+On September 20, 2018, the Company completed a registered offering of 642,438 shares of the Company's common stock and pre-funded warrants to purchase up to an aggregate of 120,000 shares of its common stock.
+The shares were sold at a purchase price of

+\$3.285 per share and the pre-funded warrants were sold at a purchase price of \$3.275 per pre-funded warrant which represents the per share purchase price for the shares less the \$0.01 per share exercise price for each such pre-funded warrant.
 The net proceeds to the Company from the offering were approximately \$2.2 million, after deducting expenses related to the offering including dealer-manager fees and expenses, and excluding any proceeds received upon exercise of any warrants.
-In addition, in a concurrent private placement, the Company issued to purchasers a warrant to purchase one share of the Company's common stock for each share and pre-funded warrant purchased for cash in the offering.
-All warrants issued in this offering initially had an exercise price of \$3.16 per share, are exercisable upon the six-month anniversary of issuance and expire five years from such date.
+In addition, in a concurrent private placement, the Company issued to purchasers in the concurrent registered offering a warrant to purchase one share of the Company's common stock for each share and pre-funded warrant purchased for cash in the offering.
+All warrants issued in this offering have an exercise price of \$3.16 per share, are exercisable upon the six-month anniversary of issuance and expire five years from such date.

-On January 18, 2019, the Company completed an offering of 990,000 shares of the Company's common stock.
+On January 18, 2019, the Company completed a registered offering of 990,000 shares of the Company's common stock.
 The shares were sold at a purchase price of \$2.25 per share and the net proceeds to the Company from this offering were approximately \$2.0 million, after deducting expenses related to the offering including dealer-manager fees and expenses.